 How to Become a Loan Officer

-In some cases, it may be possible to enter this job without a bachelor’s degree if you have related work experience such as banking, sales, or customer service.
-On-the-job training is usually given once you have been employed and usually includes a combination of informal training and formal company-sponsored training.
-A mortgage loan officer requires a Mortgage Loan Originator (MLO) license.
-To acquire this license you must complete 20 hours of coursework, pass the exam, and pass a credit and background check.
-Many banking associations offer courses (including the American Bankers Association and The Mortgage Bankers Association) for certification which may give you an advantage for a job.
+In some cases, it may be possible to enter this job without a bachelor’s degree.
+However, you must have related work experience such as banking, sales, or customer service.
+On-the-job training is often provided once you have been employed and usually includes a combination of informal and formal company-sponsored training.

 Job Description of a Loan Officer